+This is the UR Licence Modification Decision on Firmus Energy GD17 Remedies.

 The UR published a decision paper on the GD17 licence modifications for FE's gas conveyance licence on 28 October 2016.

 FE appealed against elements of the GD17 Decision by submitting a Notice of Appeal (NOA) to the CMA on the 25 November 2016, and has commented on these costs as part of that appeal.

 Our response to the FE submission was submitted on the 19 January 2017.

-The CMA made its decision on 27 June 2017 following engagement and representations made by firmus energy, CCNI and the UR.
-This consultation is made pursuant to the CMA final decision for the UR to make a decision on Grounds 2A connection targets and Grounds 2B non additionality.
-We welcome stakeholder feedback on any aspect of this Consultation document.
+The CMA made its decision on 27 June 2017 following engagement and representations made by Firmus energy, CCNI and the UR.

+On the 19 December 2017 the UR published its consultation pursuant to the CMA final decision for the UR to make a decision on Grounds 2A connection targets and Grounds 2B non-additionality.
+The consultation closed on the 2 February 2018 and we received 2 responses from FE and CCNI.

+After careful consideration of all the responses we have not been persuaded to change our position, from the consultation.
+This paper therefore sets out our reasons and our final decision.